Jezebel and Sensuality

 It is fitting that a teaching on godly womanhood provide some instruction on the topic of a woman’s dress and external appearance.
 The Bible has a significant amount to say on the subject.
 Some years ago I was led to meditate upon the following questions:

 Seeing that Christ’s disciples are described as “aliens and strangers” in this world, should not their outward appearance provide testimony that they are part of the Kingdom of God, and have been translated out of the kingdom of this world which lies in the power of the evil one?
 Knowing that Christ testified repeatedly that He never did anything of His own initiative, but that He always did the will of the Father, I wanted to know whether Yahweh has a specific desire for the appearance of His children.

 Would walking by the Spirit lead a man, or woman, to dress differently, and to appear differently than those in the world around them?
 The world does not seek the mind of Christ in matters of dress and appearance, but the saints of God ought to do so.
 Is it not likely that those led by the Spirit of Christ, and those led by their souls under the influence of this fallen world system, would arrive at very recognizable differences?

 At the time, I was primarily considering these things as they related to the man.
 Christians are not encouraged to ponder such things today.
 Most make their daily life decisions independently of the Holy Spirit.
-They dress as their parents taught them to do, or as their peers have influenced them to do, but rarely consider whether God has an opinion in the matter.
+They dress as their parents taught them to do, or as their peers have influenced them to do.
+They are influenced by current fashion, advertising, and the media, but rarely consider whether God has an opinion in the matter.
 As I contemplated these things I became convinced that God did have a specific will regarding my outward dress and appearance.

 In the Old Testament we find the following instructions in the Law.